This company is not yet accredited. To learn more, see reviews below or submit your own.

 A pattern has emerged.
 SkyAuction auctions off invalid "entertainment" certificates, and simply fails to provide recourse to dissatisfied consumers.
 I can't imagine people who've lost thousands of dollars with bogus travel "winnings".

-SkyAuction Company Profile
+SkyAuction Company Information

 - Company Name: